llvm/llvm-project/clang/docs/ClangCommandLineReference.rst

 .. option:: -mincremental-linker-compatible, -mno-incremental-linker-compatible

 (integrated-as) Emit an object file which can be used with an incremental linker

+.. option:: -mindirect-branch-cs-prefix

+Add cs prefix to call and jmp to indirect thunk

 .. option:: -mios-version-min=<arg>, -miphoneos-version-min=<arg>